build-on-aws/content/tutorials/build-ci-cd-pipeline-iac-cloudformation/index.md

 You can use your own CloudFormation template, or simply use one of the sample templates.

-For this blog, I am using a [sample template](https://raw.githubusercontent.com/build-on-aws/ci-cd-iac-aws-cloudformation/main/cloudformation-templates/VPC_AutoScaling_With_Public_IPs.json) that deploys a VPC with 2 subnets and publicly accessible Amazon EC2 instances that are in an Auto Scaling group behind a Load Balancer.
+For this blog, I am using a [sample template](https://raw.githubusercontent.com/build-on-aws/ci-cd-iac-aws-cloudformation/main/cloudformation-templates/VPC_AutoScaling_With_Public_IPs.json) that deploys a VPC with 2 subnets and publicly accessible Amazon EC2 instances that are in an Auto Scaling group behind a Load Balancer form.
 Feel free to use the same as I will be making changes to this template and run a pull request workflow.

 >In the real world, you would deploy the networking infrastructure and application deployment in separate CloudFormation templates.
 However, to keep your first deployment with CodeCatalyst simple, let's deploy everything in a single template.